Version: 1.3

 <alphasign> <temperatureDisplay units="F"/> </alphasign>

-element specifies a
+The temperatureOffset element specifies a

 correction amount to add to the reading of the sign's internal